-"Need to follow its customer" refers to the demand / requirement of the company to follow the customer abroad.
+Need to follow its customer refers to the demand/requirement of the company to follow the customer abroad.
 For example, automotive suppliers have to follow the big car manufacturers into low-cost countries to keep their business.

-"Competition" refers to the need to follow or proactively enter a country or region to face or be ahead of its competitor's internationalisation efforts.
+Competition refers to the need to follow or proactively enter a country or region to face or be ahead of its competitor's internationalisation efforts.

-"Opportunities" refer to the external trends which offer market opportunities in certain countries or regions.
+Opportunities refers to the external trends that offer market opportunities in certain countries or regions.